mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

   kind: image,
 )<fig:case-synthesis>

-To synthesise non-blocking assignments, registers will be inferred to store values between cycles.
+==== Maybe, DontCare, and Unknown

+Notice that the value `'x` is assigned to `result` in the default case.
+This is not a "real" value and is treated as "unknown" or "invalid".
+When assigning `'x` like this, the programmer says that they do not care about the result in that case.
+All values must eventually resolve to high or low in a physical implementation, but "don't care" values convey the semantic meaning that in this case, the implementation of the circuit is allowed to do anything.
+This liberty has been taken by merging the `+` case with the default case.

+Such values are often referred to as "maybe", "don't care", or "unknown".
+They are neither true nor false, but possibly both.
+The truth tables for gates can be modified to account for unknown values and produce sensible results.
+For example: the output of an OR-gate is always true if at least one of its inputs are true, it is only false if both inputs are false, and otherwise, it is unknown.
+The output of an AND-gate is true only if both inputs are true, it is false if at least one of the inputs are false, and it is unknown otherwise.

+This kind of three-valued logic is available in SystemVerilog, though standard practices seem to avoid them.
+In this case, it may be better to explicitly specify that the default case should return the same result as the `+`-case.

+==== Latches and Flip-Flops

+As mentioned `always_ff` implies that the logic contained inside should require flip-flop registers for the logic.
+Non-blocking assignments can be implemented using flip-flops as described in the previous chapter.
+By using a flip-flop style circuit, the output is only updated once the clock-signal goes low again.

+Latches are _inferred_ by verilog when a signal is not assigned in all possible cases.
+For example if the `case`-statement was missing cases and did not have a `default` case, the value of `result` would be indeterminate.
+SystemVerilog is defined such that variables retain their previously assigned value unless updated.
+A latch can be used to accomplish this and only enable the latch when there is an updated value available.
+However, this behaviour is commonly undesirable as it is often unintentional and adds more delay, which is why the `always_comb` block exists.
+If something inside an `always_comb` block results in an inferred latch, the tooling for the language gives an error or a warning.

 === Scaling Circuits

 With HDLs, it may be easy to forget that the circuit is supposed to go through synthesis.
-For example: variable indexing in arrays requires a mux network for each place the array is indexed.
+For example: variable indexing (where the index might change every cycle) in arrays requires a mux network for each place the array is indexed.
-Adding more ports to read from an array of values can be expensive.
+Adding more ports to read from an array of values can be even more expensive as it complicates wiring.

-This is even more true for arrays of registers.
+This is more true for arrays of stored values (large flip-flop structures).
-Ports dedicated to writing to registers are much more expensive to implement than read ports.
+Ports dedicated to writing to registers are more expensive to implement than ports for reading.
 For multiple instructions to write back their results to the PRF, it must have multiple ports for writing.
-Naive scaling is expensive and a lot of research has been done to reduce the number of actual ports needed in the register file @bib:banked-register-files.
+Naive scaling is expensive and much research has been done to reduce the number of ports needed in the register file @bib:banked-register-files.

 == Testing Designs

 There are several ways to go about testing hardware designs.
-Unsynthesisable features of HDLs are included exactly because they are useful for testing circuit behaviour.
+Unsynthesisable features of HDLs are included because they are useful for testing circuit behaviour.

 === Simulation of Register-Transfer Level

-The first alternative is to run the code in a simulator.
+One alternative is to run the code in a simulator.
 A simulator takes the code and runs it according to the lanugage standard.
 A popular simulator is _Verilator_ @bib:verilator which accepts SystemVerilog and translates it to a multithreaded model that can be executed on the host system.